HarperDB/documentation/docs/clustering/how-to-cluster.md

 Subscriptions can be added, updated, or removed through the API.

-_Note: The schema and tables in the subscription must exist on the local node (the node that is receiving the API request), but do not need to exist on the remote node.
-Any schema and tables that do not exist on the remote node will be automatically created._
+_Note: The schema and tables in the subscription must exist on either the local or the remote node.
+Any schema and tables that do not exist on one particular node, for example, the local node, will be automatically created on the local node._

 To add a single node and create one or more subscriptions use `add_node`.